 CategoricalAxis is used to displays a range of categories.
 Categories are built depending on the Category value of each CategoricalDataPoint present in the owning CategoricalSeries chart series.
 The axis is divided into discrete slots and each data point is visualized in the slot corresponding to its categorical value.

-DateTimeContinuousAxis is a special axis that may be considered as a hybrid between a categorical and a value axis.
-DateTimeContinuousAxis works with categorical data but instead of categories, the axis builds time slots depending on its
+DateTimeContinuousAxis is another axis that can be used with categorical data but instead of categories, the axis builds time slots depending on its

-DateTimeContinuousAxis also expects valid Calendar values so that the data could be plotted correctly.
-Think of DateTimeContinuousAxis as a timeline where each data point has a certain position, depending on its Calendar value.
-The timeline range properties' values are automatically calculated if not set explicitly by the user: the default value of the major step is the smallest difference between any two Calendar values.
+DateTimeContinuousAxis also expects valid data time values so that the data could be plotted correctly.
+Think of DateTimeContinuousAxis as a timeline where each data point has a certain position, depending on the date it represents.
+The timeline range properties' values are automatically calculated if not set explicitly by the user: the default value of the major step is the smallest difference between any two date values.
 Because this axis behaves like a numerical one, there might be empty time slots if no data falling into them is found.

 When binding the chart to data that contains Date objects, developers need to convert these date objects to time in milliseconds.